I just love tinkling sound of chimes in the garden. The latest addition is some spoon chimes.

 In total there are 64 spoons from as far away as Australia, New Zealand and Japan (thanks to my aunt and uncle), from Spain, Malta, Ibiza, Italy (thanks to travelling friends), from Canada (thanks to family) and from the many seaside destinations in England (thanks to our year of travelling)

 The first challenge came when I had to figure out hang them.
-I purchased bails (from Amazon in a packet of 100) and each spoon had one glued on to the top.
+I purchased bails (from Amazon in a packet of 100) and each spoon had one glued on to the top with E6000 glue.
 Bails are used in jewelry making for attaching to a pendant and it gives a loop for the chain to go through.
 Each bail is about 1.5 cm approximately the width of a Canadian dime.

 I used silver like little trays to fasten the spoons onto.
 These came from the china cupboard or the thrift store.
 They are about 6 inches or 15 cm across.
 A hole was drilled in the centre for the hanging cord to be attached.
 I used a strong fishing line so the cords would/t be visible.